joshbickett/generative-computer/GENERATIVE_COMPUTER_README.md

-# 🎨 Open Imagine
+# 🎨 Generative Computer

 **A generative computer interface powered by Gemini AI**

-Open Imagine is a revolutionary coding agent that creates a feedback loop between an AI agent and a live React frontend.
+Generative Computer is a revolutionary coding agent that creates a feedback loop between an AI agent and a live React frontend.
 The user types commands in the browser, and the Gemini agent rewrites the UI in real-time, creating a truly generative computing experience.

 ## 🌟 Concept